Corporate social responsibility: Accounting, auditing, and reporting

 Social accounting is the communication of social and environmental effects of a company's economic actions to particular interest groups within society and to society at large.

 Social accounting emphasizes the notion of corporate accountability.
 Crowther defines social accounting as "an approach to reporting a firm's activities which stresses the need for the identification of socially relevant behavior, the determination of those to whom the company is accountable for its social performance and the development of appropriate measures and reporting techniques."

+Modern CSR has a wide range of different standards, frameworks and metrics for reporting and disclosing the social, environmental and economic issues.
+However, there is no single, fixed standard and the complex, dynamic and contextual nature of CSR means different companies and stakeholders adopt different approaches depending on their needs.

-Reporting guidelines and standards serve as frameworks for social accounting, auditing, and reporting:
+There are a range of reporting guidelines and standards that serve as frameworks for social accounting, auditing, and reporting: